Fryuni/blog/src/content/docs/essays/02-a-language-worth-learning.md

 I found this quote when reading the excellent [article](http://www.norvig.com/21-days.html) by Peter Norvig about the path of learning how to program.
-It is right in the beggining, setting the stage for his post.
+It is right in the beginning, setting the stage for his post.
 This post here is independent of Peter's post, but do check it out as well.

 His article presents this quote in the context of an example.
 A programmer versed in BASIC